50k-Customs/DAF-XF/README.md

 ### CONTRIBUTION

 If you found bug or you have any reference material of DAF XF please use Issues on github.

+### ISSUES

+For now none.
+It was tested on 1.18.1s game version.